drmalex07/ansible-plugins/README.md

 A collection of (possibly) usefull Ansible plugins.

-### HowTo
+### How To

-Normally, in order to make Ansible scan your custom plugin directories, you should provide the proper paths inside the `defaults` section of your active `ansible.cfg` file.
+Normally, in order to make Ansible scan your custom plugin directories (and load implementing classes), you should provide the proper paths inside the `defaults` section of your active `ansible.cfg` file.
 See also the docs on [The Ansible Configuration File](http://docs.ansible.com/intro_configuration.html).

-For example, if you checkout this repository to an `ansible_plugins` folder of your main project (e.g. as a git submodule), you could provide a similar configuration:
+For example, if you checkout this repository to an `ansible_plugins` folder under your main project's root folder (e.g. as a git submodule), you could provide the following settings:

 ```ini
 [defaults]